 Pipeline Execution

-Below shows an example of executing the pipeline by specifying pipeline arguments only while accepting default values of the known arguments (bootstrap_servers, input_topic …).
-Note that, by specifying the flink_master value to localhost:8081, it deployed the pipeline on a local Flink cluster.
+Below shows an example of executing the pipeline by specifying pipeline arguments only while accepting default values of the known arguments (bootstrap_servers, input_topic, …).
+Note that, we deploy the pipeline on a local Flink cluster by specifying the flink master argument (--flink_master=localhost:8081).
 Alternatively, we can use an embedded Flink cluster if we exclude that argument.
+Do not forget to update the /etc/hosts file by adding an entry for host.docker.internal as mentioned earlier.

 1## start the beam pipeline